helmetroo/fetch-twitter-bookmarks/README.md

 {queryId:"$QUERY_ID",operationName:"Bookmarks",operationType:"query"}
 ```

 The query parameter `variables` is url-encoded JSON, and represents the query parameters.
 For convenience, and to doubly make sure the tool presents like a browser to Twitter, the same parameters the bookmarks page already passes to the query are used, including request headers.
+There will be an option later to allow you to override a selection of these query parameters.

 There are certain request headers the API seems to expect (i.e. an authorization token), which is the sole reason why the step of logging you in with a browser is necessary for the app to fetch data from this endpoint.

 A successful response returns the most recent bookmarks (the same ones you see when you first load the bookmarks page.
 Also present in the response is a cursor (string), which is necessary to fetch the next set of bookmarks.
 The most recent bookmarks from that initial response will be saved if the application doesn't have a cursor to fetch the next set of bookmarks from (which will most likely be the case if you're running it for the first time).
 This cursor enables the application to resume fetching bookmarks from the last successful point in case of an error, or if you decide to stop.

 3. Using said response, [superagent](https://visionmedia.github.io/superagent/) then makes subsequent requests to the API URL, and fetches as many bookmarks as possible.
+An intentional delay of 300ms is added in between these subsequent responses to pretend like a human is scrolling through the bookmarks page; an option to change/remove that delay will be added later.
 Upon each successful response, the bookmarks and the next cursor are saved to the database.

 There will be a option later to let you set the cursor yourself, or begin fetching bookmarks from the top.